 Become A Member

-If you have questions about membership or financial concerns, Executive Director Michael Saxe Taller would love nothing more than to meet you and talk about Kehilla.
-Please contact him at Michael@kehillasynagogue.org or (510) 547-2424 x101.
+If you have questions about membership or financial concerns, Michael Saxe-Taller, Executive Director, would love nothing more than to meet you (digitally!) and talk about Kehilla.
+Please contact him at Michael@kehillasynagogue.org or (510) 547-2424 x100.

 To nurture your soul, or to stimulate your mind, or to bring new friends into your life, or to give you an outlet for your passion for social justice and environmental sanity.
 (Or all of the above — how much time do you have?)

 Kehilla members are there for each other in times of simcha (joy) and tsuris (trouble), to celebrate together and, when necessary, to mourn together.

 Kehilla School, open only to member children, helps our families raise the next generation of progressive, compassionate leaders.

 Kehilla’s Bar/Bat Mitzvah program is renown for its innovative, authentic approach to this ancient process of learning and growth, and is only open to members and their children.

 Kehilla is an open-hearted community of diverse beliefs, backgrounds, and interests.
 We warmly welcome you!